romanticcircles/XSLT-templates/README.md

 That's it!
 You're all set up to transform TEI files to HTML.

-For documentation on this process, see the RC Documentation site.
+For documentation on this process, see the RC Documentation site (link to transformation instructions).

 [tjm, August 2022]